hackclub/hackclub/clubs/README.md

 pick up where you left off and work up to demos, where everyone from the club will come to the front and demo what they built at the end of the meeting.

-A small but easy way to dramatically improve your first meeting is to bring food.
-Pastries or cookies from a local supermarket are cheap and work well.

-We recommend the following format for your first meeting:
+We recommend the following format for your first meeting.
+For each item in the schedule, there is a corresponding (and linked) section below.
+We've also created a slideshow presentation to help you run your first meeting.
+[Click here][presentation] to go to it.
+We'll be referring to this presentation throughout the following sections.

 1. [Wait for hackers (club members) to arrive (5 minutes)][1]
 2. [Introduction presentation (5 minutes)][2]
-3. [Learning names activity (10 minutes)][3]
+3. [Name game (10 minutes)][3]
 4. [Build your first website workshop (45 minutes)][4]
 5. [Free-form hacking (25 minutes)][5]
 6. [Reminder with details for second meeting][6]

-We've created a slideshow presentation to help you run your first meeting.
-[Click here][presentation] to go to it.
-We'll be referring to this presentation throughout the following sections.

 [presentation]: https://docs.google.com/presentation/d/1QhErlJS6rnqu78guPBWuJ1SUyPJKLbxzLNuSN9qVw0c/edit
 [1]: #waiting-for-hackers-to-arrive
 [2]: #introduction-presentation
-[3]: #learning-names-activity
+[3]: #name-game
 [4]: #first-website-workshop
 [5]: #free-form-hacking
 [6]: #second-meeting-reminder

 #### Waiting for Hackers to Arrive

-When you're waiting for hackers to arrive at the first meeting, your goal is to make the club as welcoming as possible.
+As hackers start to arrive, your goal is to make them feel welcome.
 We recommend doing the following four things to accomplish this:

 1. Put the first slide of the previously mentioned presentation on the projector
-2. Put some music on in the background (not too loud, [click here][playlist] for a good pre-made Spotify playlist)
+2. Put some music on (not too loud, [click here][playlist] for a good pre-made Spotify playlist)
-3. The most important: make people feel welcome as they walk in.
-When someone walks in, do the following:
+3. Make people feel welcome as they walk in
   - Introduce yourself
-  - Ask a couple questions like the following to initiative conversation:
+  - Ask a couple questions to initiative conversation:
     - "How did you hear about Hack Club?"
     - "What sorts of things are you interested in learning?"
-  - Your primary goal is to make people walking in feel good about their decision to come to Hack Club
+  - You want people walking in feel good about their decision to come to Hack Club
 4. Give people context for what will be happening next (ex.
 "We're going to get the first meeting started in about 10 minutes after people are done trickling in.
 In the meantime, please make yourself at home and let me know if I can be